Skip to content

 Cockpit Integration

 Cockpit runs on port 9090 with its own TLS certificate, independent of Traefik.
-It is also accessible via cockpit.halos.local through Traefik for users who prefer subdomain access.
+A path redirect at halos.local/cockpit/ redirects to :9090 for discoverability.